The DeFi Growth Funnel Explained: From First Visit to Revenue

 DeFi teams miss blind spots because they focus on volume metrics instead of transition quality between stages.

 High wallet connections do not guarantee first transactions.
-High first transactions do not guarantee retained TVL.
+High first transactions do not guarantee revenue or TVL.
 Each transition has its own friction that requires a separate diagnosis.

 Frequent blind spots